 This policy addresses the registration status of EQAR-registered quality assurance agencies after a merger, including the conditions, requirements and timeframes for merged agencies to remain on the Register.

 - Merger Policy (version 1.0 – January 2012)

 The Code of Conduct serves as a reference for EQAR committee members and staff in exercising their functions.

 - Code of Conduct Version 2.0 – January 2019

 Individuals or organisations that have substantiated doubts whether a registered agency does comply substantially with the ESG, may address these in line with EQAR’s Third-Party Complaints Policy.

 - Third Party Complaints Policy Version 3.0 – January 2015

 The policy elaborates on the Register Committee’s specific understanding and application of the requirements for external reviews of quality assurance agencies.
 Quality assurance agencies seeking to choose a review coordinator other than ENQA should be guided by these minimum requirements.

 - Eligibility of Review Coordinators and Panels Version 1.0 – December 2020

-Applicants can file an appeal against decisions of the Register Committee on procedural grounds or in the case of perversity of judgment.
-The official rules thereof are specified in the Appeals Procedure.
+Applicants can file an appeal against decisions of the Register Committee on procedural grounds or in the case of perversity of judgment and aims to change the decision.
+The official rules thereof are specified in Section 1: Appeals.